 Best Easy Banjo Songs For Beginners

 Ya, ya, we get it.
-We’ve rambled on about what makes an easy banjo song long enough.
+We’ve rambled on about what makes a song right for this list long enough!
 We know.
 So, without any further ado… here is our list!
 If you don’t find the song you’re looking for here, or want more information about learning, buying, and playing banjos, see our full Banjo Section!

 We tried to get a good mix of songs on this list, from popular banjo songs, to easy banjo folk songs, some children’s songs, and even a few converted over from popular pop and rock music!

-We’ve added a video lesson for many of these songs to make theme easier to learn!
+We’ve added a video lesson for many of these songs so you can learn to play them with a little assistance!
 We have also used videos that only talk about the chords needed.
 If you want to see many of the easy banjo tabs for these songs checkout Banjo Hangout!